IgorTavcar/TransactionSuddenlyRemoved/Readme.md

 5. (Re)Activate the app (touch the app icon).

-6. SKPaymentQueue will eventually send one or two download events.
+6. SKPaymentQueue eventually sends one or two download updates (active state).

 7. !!
-SKPaymentQueue will send the paymentQueue(queue: SKPaymentQueue, removedTransactions transactions: [SKPaymentTransaction])` message to the observer.
+SKPaymentQueue invokes paymentQueue(queue: SKPaymentQueue, removedTransactions transactions: [SKPaymentTransaction])` message at the observer.

 8. !!
-Downloading is now terminated (no events).
+Downloading is now terminated (no more events).

 ## Known Workarounds